abali96/Pebble-Coding-Challenge/README.md

 1. Run ` npm install `.
 2. Run ` node index `.

 This will boot up the two apps.
-The code is structured such that both express apps are in the in the index.js file because it isn't much code.
+The code is structured such that both Express.js apps are in the in the `index.js` file because it isn't much code.
 This may be abstracted out at a later date, given how complex and how in need of separation the code gets.

 ` trappedApp ` is the app run by the individuals trapped in Rooms 1-4, and ` commanderApp ` is the app controlled by voice commands.